 How can film projects become more sustainable?

 This time, the focus was on "Green Consulting" at Fachhochschule Dortmund.
-Professor Sandra Hacker from the Faculty of Design and her research assistant Carina Witte are certified "Green Consultants Film & TV" and support students at the faculty with their film projects.
+Professor Sandra Hacker from the Faculty of Design and the head of the Film & Sound production office Carina Witte (research assistant) are certified "Green Consultants Film & TV" and support students at the faculty with their film projects.
 "Around 80 to 90 student projects are realized every year," reports Carina Witte.
 The aim is to take as many sustainability aspects as possible into account - be it in terms of energy, transportation, use of materials or catering.
-"The film and media industry has a rather poor carbon footprint compared to other sectors," says Carina Witte.
+"Compared to other sectors, the film and media industry had a rather poor environmental footprint," says Sandra Hacker.
 This is set to change in Germany.
 The major producers, from ARD to Netflix, have committed to complying with ecological standards.
 "We prepare our students for this," emphasizes Professor Hacker.

 Thanks to the two Green Consultants, a lot has already been done at Fachhochschule Dortmund.
 For example, the Film & Sound production office(Opens in a new tab) lends out reusable crockery and provides a kitchen and cooking equipment for large groups.
-"This alone has already saved us 27,000 cardboard and plastic plates," reports Carina Witte.
+"This alone has already saved us 27,000 cardboard and plastic plates, for example," reports Carina Witte.
 The use of reusable studio modules not only reduces the cost of set construction, but also saves resources.
 The spotlights are gradually being converted to LED technology, and mirrors focus sunlight on the film set.
 There will also be a "Green Filmmaking" seminar for the first time this semester.

 The project met with great interest from the sustainability experts at the other universities.
 They were able to experience the new technology in action on a tour of the Faculty of Design at Max-Ophüls-Platz.
 The meeting concluded with a joint visit to the "Science Night" in and around Dortmund's U-Tower for all those interested.